e2eSolutionArchitect/troubleshoot/aws/eks/could not delete cluster cluster has nodegroups attached.md

 ## could not delete cluster cluster has nodegroups attached

 This could be an irritating issue.
-It can happen for many reason.
+It can happen for many reasons.
 Please find following steps to debug

 Initial quick fix:
 - Go to security groups and find security group named as "eks-remoteAccess-". delete it manually.